 - Reservation of meeting space and audio-visual equipment, and printing of workshop handouts and materials, per the requirements provided by ACRL.

 - Reservation and purchase of presenter lodging and ensuring presenters are given a clear understanding of satisfactory ground transportation options.
-(Note, ACRL will pay for presenter lodging for the subsidized version of the Scholarly Communication: From Understanding to Engagement workshop.)

 - Communicate regularly with presenters regarding program and logistics.

-- Management of registration process, if any.
+- Management of registration process.

 - Compilation of attendee roster with complete contact information and registration list.

-- Participant and presenter name badges.
+- Providing participant and presenter name badges.

 - Marketing and publicity of the workshop.